bsotomayorg/SpikeShip/README.md

 ## Further notes
-The software requirements/dependencies are the same from the work ![SPOTDis](https://github.com/LGro/spot), the implementatoin of the Spike Pattern Optimal Transport Dissimilarity described in Grossberger, L., Battaglia, F. and Vinck, M. (2018).
+The software requirements/dependencies are the same from the work ![SPOTDis](https://github.com/LGro/spot), the implementation of the Spike Pattern Optimal Transport Dissimilarity described in Grossberger, L., Battaglia, F. and Vinck, M. (2018).
 Unsupervised clustering of temporal patterns in high-dimensional neuronal ensembles using a novel dissimilarity measure. *PLoS Comput.
 Biol.*